LukeDAtkinson/rust-tracing-in-one-weekend/README.md

 ## Notes on Rust

-I have deviated from the exact approach shown in the book to use more idiomatic Rust.The main example is the use of Rust enums.
+I have deviated from the exact approach shown in the book to try to use more idiomatic Rust.The main example is the use of Rust enums.
 The hit method in the book returned a boolean to indicate whether a hit occurred, and took in a pointer to a hit record to provide the information about the hit if there was one.
 In Rust, we can instead make use of an enum.
 We can return either a Hit or a Miss, and include the information about the hit in the Hit enum value.
 This ends up making the code for handling the result of this method quite nice.

 I have implemented various traits for a Vec3 struct to reflect the Vec3 class defined in the book.
 There are almost certainly more complete linear algebra crates out there, but this was a fun exercise to play with traits.
+I also plan to use this module to learn how to write unit tests in Rust, since testing most of the vector operations should be straightforward.

 ## Performance

 I am not sure what performance I should expect from this code.
 I don't even know how long it takes for the C++ code in the book to produce an image.
-However, it certainly feels very slow.
+Performance improves considerably when compiled with cargo's `--release` option (as promised by the Rust docs).
 I am far from a Rust expert, and might have made some egregious performance fumbles in here somewhere.